 The torquing of the bolts should then be done in graduated steps using the cross-over tightening method.
-Recommended lubricated torques for use with resilient gaskets (75 durometer) are given below.
 If leakage occurs, allow gaskets to absorb fluid and check torque and leakage after 24 hours.
-Do not exceed bolt rating or crush gasket more than 50 percent of its thickness.
+Do not exceed bolt rating or crush gasket more than 50 percent of its thickness; see tables below.